al6x/class_loader/readme.md

-# Automatically finds and loads classes
+# Automatically finds and loads classes for your Ruby App

 ## Overview
 There's only one method - :autoload_dir, kind of turbocharged :autoload, it understands namespaces, figure out dependencies and can watch and reload changed files.